top of page

 Honey

 Raw Honey is Ayurveda's supreme medicinal sweetener.
 Its qualities are associated with loving-kindness, compassion, and contentment.
-Foods that carry the sweet taste are said to build Ojas and immunity.
-Honey is also considered a catalytic carrier (anupana) for other healing substances drawing medicinal properties deep into the tissues.
-Additionally, it is known to lighten heavier foods and herbs and stimulates Agni, the digestive fire.
+Foods that carry a sweet taste are said to build Ojas and immunity.
+Honey is also considered a catalytic carrier (anupana) for other healing substances, drawing medicinal properties deep into the tissues.
+Additionally, it stimulates Agni, the digestive fire.

 In Ayurveda, the six tastes (sweet, sour, salty, pungent, bitter, and astringent) are valued for their therapeutic qualities.
-In general, most sweeteners are cold, heavy, and oily, which are soothing, building, and pacifying for the Vata and Pitta doshas, but can aggravate Kapha.
-But raw Honey is the exception having a warming nature.
-It can lighten other substances thanks to its drying and astringent qualities and is the best choice for Kapha.
+In general, most sweeteners are cold, heavy, and oily, which are soothing, building, and pacifying for the Vata and Pitta doshas but can aggravate Kapha.
+Raw Honey is the exception, having a warming nature.
+Thanks to its drying and astringent qualities, it can lighten other substances and is the best choice for Kapha.

 Unfortunately, eating the sweet taste (dessert) after a meal dampens or halts digestion until the sweet is fully digested, leaving other foods undigested.
 A good rule of thumb is to eat sweets between meals or on their own.

-Honey is the concentrated essence of flower nectar and is gathered and transformed by honeybees.
-The flowers that go into a honey influence its taste and medicinal properties.
-It is produced worldwide, notably in India, Australia, New Zealand, Malaysia, Greece, Denmark, Italy, Canada, and the USA.
+Honey is the concentrated essence of flower nectar, gathered and transformed by honeybees.
+The flowers that go into honey influence its taste and medicinal properties.
+Honey is produced worldwide, notably in India, Australia, New Zealand, Malaysia, Greece, Denmark, Italy, Canada, and the USA.

-Honey is either a single-flower Honey (varietals, monofloral or unfloral) produced and collected from a single plant type.
-The second classification is Multiflora or Wildflower honey that comes from unspecific plants.
-The beekeeper can manipulate single flower production by targeting specific plants, so the bees do not have a choice of plant, or by coordinating the hive's location during harvesting seasons.
+Honey is a single-flower Honey (varietals, monofloral, or unfloral) produced and collected from a single plant type.
+The second classification is Multiflora or Wildflower honey, which comes from unspecific plants.
+The beekeeper can manipulate single-flower production by targeting specific plants so the bees do not have a plant choice or by coordinating the hive's location during harvesting seasons.

-Raw Honey means that it is not heated, filtered, or processed, ensuring the enzymes, nutrients, pollen, and propolis fragments remain intact.
-Honey is graded by a point system bases on soluble solids, absence of defects, flavor, and aroma, and clarity:
+Raw Honey is not heated, filtered, or processed, ensuring the enzymes, nutrients, pollen, and propolis fragments remain intact.
+Honey is graded by a point system based on soluble solids, absence of defects, flavor, aroma, and clarity:

 Grade A- score of 90 or above (usually processed)